fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12c.md

 Start by running the frontend outside the container and ensure that it works with the backend.

-Containerize the application by creating <i>todo-app/todo-frontend/Dockerfile</i> and use [ENV](https://docs.docker.com/engine/reference/builder/#env) instruction to pass *VITE\_BACKEND\_URL* to the application and run it with the backend.
+Containerize the application by creating <i>todo-app/todo-frontend/Dockerfile</i> and use the [ENV](https://docs.docker.com/engine/reference/builder/#env) instruction to pass *VITE\_BACKEND\_URL* to the application and run it with the backend.
 The backend should still be running outside a container.

 **Note** that you need to set *VITE\_BACKEND\_URL* before building the frontend, otherwise, it does not get defined in the code!

 #### Exercise 12.14: Testing during the build process

-One interesting possibility to utilize multi-stage builds is to use a separate build stage for [testing](https://docs.docker.com/language/nodejs/run-tests/).
+One interesting possibility that utilizing multi-stage builds gives us, is to use a separate build stage for [testing](https://docs.docker.com/language/nodejs/run-tests/).
 If the testing stage fails, the whole build process will also fail.
 Note that it may not be the best idea to move <i>all testing</i> to be done during the building of an image, but there may be <i>some</i> containerization-related tests where it might be worth considering.

 Extract a component <i>Todo</i> that represents a single todo.
-Write a test for the new component and add running tests into the build process.
+Write a test for the new component and add running the tests into the build process.

 You can add a new build stage for the test if you wish to do so.
 If you do so, remember to read the last paragraph before exercise 12.13 again!